TS-Code-Studios/Spell-Chess/README.md

 # Branches
 - **master**: The default branch only containing fully developed code.
-- **vanilla-chess-development**: Branch for Theodor and Aaron to work on vanilla chess.
+- **vanilla-chess-development**: Branch for Theodor to work on vanilla chess.